Toto-Kotaro-Tanaka/portfolio/README.md

 ### Structure Plane

 The website consists of 2 pages (sections).
-One is Home and other one is Project.
+One is Home and other one is Project.<br>
 **Home**<br>
 There is a hero image with brief introduction about myself.
-There are also the technologies that I can use.
+There are also the technologies that I can use.<br>
 **Project**<br>
 There are brief details of the project and link to the actual website & GitHub README page.